 There are also specialty sponges to help remove soot.
 Soot sponges, also called dry cleaning sponges or chemical sponges, are made of vulcanized rubber.
 The sponge is designed to attract, grab, and cling to soot to lift it from the surface.

 For large-scale fire damage with soot, it’s best to contact a professional smoke and fire restoration company for assistance.
 When there are large deposits of soot, especially after a house fire, you can cause more harm than good if you attempt to remove it yourself.
 The small particles can spread throughout your home and absorb into areas that were not even affected by the fire.
 Residential and commercial emergency restoration teams have the training, expertise, and equipment to remove soot safely.

 Fire and Smoke Damage Restoration Services

 Soot and smoke odor can be very difficult to remove after a house fire.
 At Reynolds Restoration Services, our team of smoke and fire remediation professionals has the tools to get the job done right and restore your home to its pre-loss condition.

 Removing soot yourself can do more harm than good.
 We use commercial-grade air scrubbers and smoke odor removal techniques after a house fire.
 We also work with local, regional, and national home insurance companies to help homeowners through the claims process.
-If you’ve experienced a house fire and don’t know where to turn, call us 24/7 at 1-888-277-8280 for immediate response.
+If you’ve experienced a house fire in Philadelphia, PA, Baltimore, MD, or Harrisburg, PA, and don’t know where to turn, call us 24/7 at 1-888-277-8280 for immediate response.
 Our goal is to always respond and rebuild with care.